DavidAnderson684/WP-Optimize/readme.txt

 Tags: comments, spam, optimize, database, revisions, users, posts, trash, schedule, automatic, clean, phpmyadmin, meta, postmeta, responsive, mobile
 Requires at least: 3.7
 Tested up to: 3.9.1.nightly
-Stable tag: 1.8.4
+Stable tag: 1.8.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Simple but effective plugin allows you to extensively clean up your WordPress database and optimize it without doing manual queries.
-This simple but effective plugin allows you to clean up your WordPress database and optimize it without phpMyAdmin.

 == Description ==

 WP-Optimize is an extensive WordPress database cleanup and optimization tool.
 It doesn't require PhpMyAdmin to clean and optimize your database tables.

-Please show your support for this plugin by giving it [a rating](http://wordpress.org/support/view/plugin-reviews/wp-optimize?rate=5#postform)!
+Please show your support for this plugin by giving it [a rating](http://wordpress.org/support/view/plugin-reviews/wp-optimize?rate=5#postform) :)

 Now hosted at [GitHub](https://github.com/ruhanirabin/WP-Optimize).
 I do not monitor wp forums, so use plugins+support(at)ruhanirabin.com for support questions.